 The Great Bend Middle School Band Department will be presenting three programs during the week of Feb.
 25th.
 At 7 p.m. on Monday Feb.
 25, the 7th grade band members will be performing a variety of solos and group instrumental ensembles.
 On the same date, at 8 p.m ., 8th grade band students will perform their solos and group ensembles.
 Both performances will be in the Music Room at Great Bend Middle School.
 The public is invited to attend.

-The Barton County Commission will meet at 9 a.m.
-Monday at the Barton County Courthouse, 1400 Main in Great Bend.
-The agenda includes the presentation of an insurance dividend check, an appointment to the Workforce Investment Board and the selection of Kansas Association of Counties convention delegates.
+The Barton County Commission will hear a report on the impact of the recent winter storm when it meets at 9 a.m.
+Monday at the Barton County Courthouse, 1400 Main St. in Great Bend.
+Valuation notices and an appointment to the Pawnee Rock Township Board are also on the agenda.

 A local registered dietician will share information about nutrition at the next Parkinson's Support Group meeting at St. Rose Ambulatory & Surgery Center.
 It is set for 7 p.m.
 Tuesday, Feb.
 26 in the basement-level St. Dominic Room.